 To date, the System's financial results have remained favorable as a result of the favorable agricultural conditions.
 Production agriculture, however, remains a cyclical business that is heavily influenced by commodity prices and various other factors.
-Conditions in the general and agricultural economies remain volatile given the state of the U.S. and global economy.
 In an environment of less favorable conditions in agriculture, including extensive and extended drought conditions, and without sufficient government support programs, including USDA-sponsored crop insurance programs, the System's financial performance and credit quality measures would likely be negatively impacted.
 Any negative impact from these less favorable conditions should be partially mitigated by geographic and commodity diversification across the System and the influence of off-farm income sources supporting agricultural-related debt.
 However, due to the geographic territories served by Banks and Associations, most institutions have higher geographic, borrower and commodity concentrations than does the System as a whole.
-In addition, agricultural borrowers who are more reliant on off-farm income sources may be more adversely impacted by a weakened general economy.
+In addition, agricultural borrowers who are more reliant on offfarm income sources may be more adversely impacted by a weakened general economy.